maliahavlicek/go-hrvatska/README.md

 - [Croatia Week](https://www.croatiaweek.com) - This site has articles with lists of places of interest that I used when customizing the prescribed trips and was used to help fact check which sites might be of most interest to tourists.
 - Other sites used for specific places to see are attributed in the map pin info windows.
 ### Media
 Hero imagery seen in this project was gleaned from the sites listed below.
-Orginal imagery has been renamed and resized.
+Ordinal imagery has been renamed and resized.
 - [Croatia.hr](http://croatia.hr/en-GB)
 - [ChasingTheDonkey](https://www.chasingthedonkey.com/croatia-travel-blog/)
 - [CroatiaWeek](https://www.croatiaweek.com)